mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/tangen_normal_brush_engine.rst

        Setting up a background with the default color.

 #.
-Set up group with a phongbumpmap-filter mask.
-Use the 'use normal map' checkbox on the filter to make it use normals.
+Set up group with a :guilabel:`Phong Bumpmap` filter mask.
+Use the :guilabel:`Use Normal map` checkbox on the filter to make it use normals.

     .. figure:: /images/en/Krita-normals-tutorial_2.png
        :figwidth: 500

-       Creating a phong bump map filterlayer, make sure to check 'use normalmap'.
+       Creating a phong bump map filter layer, make sure to check 'Use Normal map'.

     .. figure:: /images/en/Krita-normals-tutorial_3.png
        :figwidth: 500

        These settings give a nice daylight-esque lighting setup, with light 1 being the sun, light 3 being the light from the sky, and light 2 being the light from the ground.

 #.
-Make a 'normalize' filter layer or mask to normalize the normal map before feeding it into the phongbumpmap filter for the best results.
+Make a :guilabel:`Normalize` filter layer or mask to normalize the normal map before feeding it into the Phong bumpmap filter for the best results.
 #.
 Then, paint on layers in the group to get direct feedback.

     .. figure:: /images/en/Krita-normals-tutoria_4.png